general nav links

 Training & Education

 specific nav links |

+As a part of this mission the NRCS engages in cultural resource management with the landowner, state and tribal offices, and local entities.
 Many NRCS activities constitute undertakings under the definition in 36 CFR § 800.16(y) of the regulations implementing Section 106 of the National Historic Preservation Act, “Protection of Historic Properties” (36 CFR Part 800).
 NRCS works closely through its assistance programs with landowners, state and tribal offices, and industry partners to assess the potential effects of its undertakings on historic properties.
-NRCS’ General Manual, Title 420, Part 401, “Cultural Resources (Archaeological and Historic Properties)” and its National Cultural Resources Procedures Handbook, Part 601, Subpart C provide guidance and instruction on the agency’s compliance with Section 106 of the National Historic Preservation Act.
+The fundamental elements of NRCS cultural resources policy involve protection and enhancement of cultural resources and historic properties in their original location to the fullest practical extent, and mitigation of adverse effects that cannot be avoided through treatment of the historic properties.

-Section 106 Review
+Section 106 E-Newsletters

 Beginning in May 2011, the NRCS partnered with the ACHP to support a full time senior staff position at the ACHP to serve as the principal point of contact for handling NRCS program and project review.
 The position is within the Office of Federal Agency Programs (OFAP) at the ACHP.
 In addition to assisting NRCS in completing Section 106 review, the ACHP’s liaison works with NRCS headquarters to develop and implement national policy and programs with the potential to affect historic properties.
 The partnership between NRCS and the ACHP has had many benefits, and has resulted in: